gbif/ssg-gb23/content/01_programme/en.md

 Time: 19:00 - 23:00
 Venue: [Restaurant BierFass](http://www.bierfass.com.br/)

-*All participants are invited to the Welcome cocktail hosted by the Brazilian Delegation.
-For those interested, a van is available to take people to the restaurant.
-The van will leave from the main entrance of the Brasil 21 Convention Center at 18:30.
-Please note that there is limited space in the van so it will be on a first-come, first-served basis.
+*All participants are invited to the Welcome cocktail hosted by the Brazilian Delegation.*

+*For those interested, a mini bus is available to take people to the restaurant.
+The mini bus will leave from the main entrance of the Brasil 21 Convention Center at 18:30, approx. 19:00 and approx. 19:30.
+Please note that there is limited space in the bus (max 22 persons) so it will be on a first-come, first-served basis.
 Otherwise, it will be a short taxi ride from most of the hotels in the area.
 You just need to tell the driver to go to Pontão do Lago Sul (it is a popular restaurant area in Brasilia).*

+*The mini bus is also available to take people from the restaurant to the Brasil 21 Convention Center entrance.
+The bus leaves from the restaurant at 22:10, 22:40 and 23:10.*

 ### Tuesday 25 October 2016